Landododo/QR_Generator/README.md

 ## **Features**
 - Generates QR codes in GDSII format with customizable size, spacing, and encoding, along with other parameters, automatically adjusting the qr size and layout based on user input.
 - Supports human-readable labels near QR codes for better identification.
-- Multi-threaded QR code generation for improved performance.
+- Multi-processing QR code generation for improved performance.

 ---